Skip to Content

 Dehydrate In A Smoker To Make Chipotle Peppers

-And if you find yourself with a lot of red jalapeno peppers, consider using your smoker to make homemade Chipotle Peppers.
+And if you find yourself with a lot of red jalapeno peppers at the end of garden season use your smoker to make homemade Chipotle Peppers.

-While the peppers dehydrate the smoke will penetrate the skin of the pepper making them have that nice smoky flavor that chipotle peppers are known for.
+While the peppers dehydrate the smoke will penetrate the skin of the pepper.
+This is what makes them have that nice smoky flavor that chipotle peppers are known for.

-Here is the process that we use to make chipotle peppers in our smoker: How To make Chipotle Peppers.
+Here is the process that we use to make chipotle peppers in our smoker: How To Make Chipotle Peppers.
+Then you can store them in the same way as dehydrated peppers.

 Enjoy!